DSI-FDI/stream-app/src/report.md

 ## Innovative interface elements

-The main innovation this application presents is the ability to easily broadcast to any group of people the user knows from anywhere in the app with the push of a button:
+The main innovation this application presents is the ability to easily broadcast video privately to any important group of your life.
+You can start streaming from anywhere in the app with the press of a button:

 ![Press the _Go Live_ button to start a broadcast!](img/broadcast_button.jpeg){width=70% height=40%}

-In addition to that, we created a clean view of the broadcasts that other people have shared with the user orderded by date.
+In addition to that, we created a clean view of the broadcasts, ordered by date, that other friends have shared with you.

 ![See the streams of the people you care about](img/stream_view.jpeg){height=50%}